trans-travel/trans-travel/us/vi.md

 ## Relevant Laws

 ## General Safety

-The US Virgin Islands has few protections for trans people.

 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms,